Gautamshahi/covid19/README.md

-# covid19
+# StopCovid
-An effort to analyse the approach to mitigate the COVID-19 misinformation
+StopCovid: An effort to mitigate the COVID-19 misinformation.
+A Multilingual analysis on social media and online news